Sorry Dear, But I have a Headache

 • I am stressed about work.

-• I am pissed at you.
+• I am upset with you.

 • I can hear the children.

-• I or (they) need a shower.
+• I (or they) need a shower.

 • My back, head, legs, etc. hurt.